 Donating money: Go to Donations.
 Under the Donation area you will see boxes where you can donate Galleons.
 Put in the amount you want to donate.
-You must donate one amount at a time, with a total of 100,000 G up to 100 times.
+You can only put in one amount at a time, with a total of 100,000 G up to 100 times.
 You should donate at least 25 G if you do this.

 *Note: There is a limit on how many items you can donate at a time, so users do not clutter donations with hundreds of worthless items.

 Participate in Contests

 At any given time, there are many contests taking place on HEX, both official and unofficial (user-created).
 The official contests will be stickied at the top of each forum and are often promoted via the Activity Watch Thread.
 It's a good idea to keep each forum's Watch Thread on watch so that you will get notifications when a new contest is available.
 HEX also has a Contest System which awards galleons.
 It may be accessed from the left side menu via Books & Film >Magical Archives > The Vault > Contest System thread or go to the main page and click on the link in the right side column.

 You can also make a fair amount of money by hosting your own store contests or raffles.
 These require having a good amount of items (and even money) for prizes and take quite a bit of planning.
 User-hosted raffles are held in the London Underground forum.
 Find out more information in the Merchanting Guidelines and Raffle and Contest Rules and Guidelines.